R friendly multi-threading in C++: An R -friendly thread class

-The function runs a \code{while} loop that relies on the future.
-The condition of the loop let's the main thread sleeps until one of two events occur.
+The synchronization mechanism is in \code{join()}: \begin{Code} void join() { auto timeout = std::chrono::milliseconds(250); while (future_.wait_for(timeout) != std::future_status::ready) { Rcout << ""; if (isInterrupted()) break; } thread_.join(); Rcout << ""; checkUserInterrupt(); } \end{Code} The function runs a \code{while} loop that relies on the future.
+The condition of the loop lets the main thread sleep until one of two events occur.
 One event is that a timeout of 250ms has been reached.
 After waking up, the thread releases all messages to the \R console and checks for an interruption.
 If there was an interruption, the call to \code{isInterrupted()} will set the global flag for interruption (so child threads become aware) and exit the loop.
 Otherwise, the \code{while} loop continues and the main thread again waits for one of the two events.
 The second event is that the result of \code{f(args...)} is available.
-The \code{while} loop exits and the internal \code{std::thread} object is joined.
+The \code{while} loop exits and the internal `\code{std::thread}' object is joined.
 We again release all messages in the buffer and call \code{checkUserInterrupt()}.
 The latter ensures that an exception is thrown if there was a user interruption.

 The choice of 250ms for the timeout is somewhat arbitrary.
 It is short enough to avoid long waiting times for an interrupting user.
 At the same time, it is long enough such that any overhead from synchronization becomes negligible.